Influencer Whitelisting

 Needs strong copy hook to compensate

-The five copy angles that consistently convert
+The five copy angles that consistently convert in whitelisted ads

 Copy angle Hook structure Best product category Funnel stage